Because you don’t have to be up at the crack of dawn to be productive!

 Were I to believe many of the productivity articles and entrepreneurs out there, this flaw means I’ll never be successful.

-Sir Richard Branson wakes up every day at 5am and encourages everyone to do the same.
+Sir Richard Branson claims to wake up every day at 5am and encourages everyone to do the same.
 Indra Nooyi, CEO of PepsiCo is up at 4.
 Twitter CEO Jack Dorsey is up at 5:30am and out the door for a jog.
 They’re not the anomalies.
 In an informal survey, 90 percent of executives identified as being early risers.

 This guilt made me want to explore a radical concept: what if you can sleep in, but still absolutely crush the heck out of your day?